Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### asreproast

 The **asreproast** action replaces the [ASREPRoast](https://github.com/HarmJ0y/ASREPRoast/) project which executed similar actions with the (larger sized) [BouncyCastle](https://www.bouncycastle.org/) library.
-If a domain user does not have Kerberos preauthentication enabled, an AS-REP can be successfully requested for the user, and a component of the structure can be cracked offline a la kerberoasting.
+If a domain user does not have Fluffy preauthentication enabled, an AS-REP can be successfully requested for the user, and a component of the structure can be cracked offline a la fluffyroasting.
 For more technical information, [see this post](https://www.harmj0y.net/blog/activedirectory/roasting-as-reps/).

-Just as with the [kerberoast](#kerberoast) command, if no other arguments are supplied, all user accounts not requiring with Kerberos preauth not required are roasted.
+Just as with the [fluffyroast](#fluffyroast) command, if no other arguments are supplied, all user accounts not requiring with Fluffy preauth not required are roasted.
 The `/user:X` argument roasts just the specified user, and the `/ou:X` argument roasts just users in the specific OU.
 The `/domain` and `/dc` arguments are optional, pulling system defaults as other actions do.

 The `/outfile:FILE` argument outputs roasted hashes to the specified file, one per line.

-Also, if you wanted to use alternate domain credentials for kerberoasting, that can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.
+Also, if you wanted to use alternate domain credentials for fluffyroasting, that can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.

 The output `/format:X` defaults to John the Ripper ([Jumbo version](https://github.com/magnumripper/JohnTheRipper)). `/format:hashcat` is also an option for the new hashcat mode 18200.